-- Informational meeting where the instructor will provide an overview of the course and allow participants to ask questions.
+- Attend a meeting where the instructor will provide an overview of the course and answer any questions

 Phase 2: Confined Water